bigskysoftware/_hyperscript/www/docs.md

 * A variable with a `global` prefix is a global: `set global myGlobal to true`
 * A variable with a `element` prefix is element-scoped `set element myElementVar to true`
-* A variable with a `element` prefix is locally scoped `set local x to true`
+* A variable with a `local` prefix is locally scoped `set local x to true`

-Hyperscript also supports and recommends using prefixes for global and element scoped variables:
+Hyperscript also supports and recommends using prefixes for both global and element scoped variables:

 * If a variable starts with the `$` character, it will default to the global scope unless it has an explicit scope modifier
 * If a variable starts with the `:` character, it will default to the element scope unless it has an explicit scope modifier